-Inbreeding coefficient – COI
+Inbreeding Coefficient - COI

-(should be as low as possible)
+(Should be as low as possible)

-Health and welfare problems due to conformation
+Health and Welfare Problems due to Conformation

-(body shape and physical characteristics)
+(Body shape and physical characteristics)

-- Due to the extremely short nose of the Affenpinscher the breed is prone to Brachycephalic airway obstructive syndrome (BOAS).
+- Due to the extremely short nose of the Affenpinscher the breed is prone to Brachycephalic obstructive airway syndrome (BOAS).
 This causes upper airway obstruction, respiratory distress, and exercise intolerance.

-BVA/KC Health Schemes: http://www.bva.co.uk/chs
+BVA/KC Health Schemes: www.bva.co.uk/chs

-- Hip dysplasia: breed mean score 17.8 (parents should be lower)
+- Hip dysplasia: breed 5 year mean score 21 (parents should be lower)

 - Chiari malformation Syringomyelia (CMSM)

-Breed scheme – patella testing
+- Breed scheme – patella testing

-Ask the breeder to show you the certificates for the above tests/screening for both parents (or check the KC’s health test results finder).
+Ask the breeder to show you the certificates for the above tests/screening for both parents.
 If any of the above tests have not been considered necessary by the breeder (and there may be good reasons), ask her to explain why.

-(for which there are currently no genetic or screening tests for sire or dam)
+(For which there are currently no genetic or screening tests for sire or dam)

-- Patellar luxation (slipping knee-cap)
+- Patellar luxation

 Ask the breeder about the medical history of the parents, grandparents and great grandparents.
 Consider carefully whether to purchase a puppy if some of these or other diseases are in the family line.

 Ask about the breeder’s policy in cases of serious genetic diseases occurring to your puppy in later life.
 Good breeders will request to be informed of such events in order to improve future breeding decisions.
-Some breeders will also agree to contribute towards medical costs or refund purchase price.

-You are strongly advised to buy from a breeder who uses (or is prepared to use) the RSPCA / BVA AWF Puppy Contract and Puppy Information Pack (PIP): www.puppycontract.org.uk
+You are strongly advised to buy from a breeder who uses (or is prepared to use) the AWF Puppy Contract and Puppy Information Pack (PIP): www.puppycontract.org.uk